JayaAnim/kdbe/README.md

 # Release notes, starting at v9

+- `v39`:
+  - Better API exception handling for errors with response data.
 - `v38`:
   - Overhauls Django RelatedObject mixin.
   - Adds `LOGIN_URL` to the Django settings.
 Defaults to the Django default url name.